xoabperez/image-object-detection/README.md

 ```

 ## Endpoints
 To call the APIs, the swagger page can be used and should be available at http://localhost:8080/swagger-ui/index.html.
 Additionally, `src/main/resources/test-requests.http` shows example calls that can be made (and used in IntelliJ IDEA).
-The following endpoints are available:
+The following endpoints are available at http://localhost:8080 :

 ### Upload an image
 ```